evanyang1/asu-computer-science-notes/prereqs/programming-languages/module-1.md

 Lexer input is a series of bytes, output a series of tokens (meaningful words).
 A **string** is defined as a finite sequence of symbols from a given alphabet.

 We let S be a set of all symbols in an alphabet, then S* := set of all strings in S. A language L is a subset of S*.

+## 1.2 Lexical Analysis: Regular Expressions

+## 1.3 Lexical Analysis: Concatenation

++ dot: concatenation of strings (combine each string from each set)
++ Two sets A and B: A.B != B.A
++ Operators precedence: . has precedence over |